ashotpetrossian/CHESS/README.md

 In case of invalid input, the game waits until the move or the input will be valid.
 Supported: pawn enPassant capturing, stalemate, automatic queen promotion.

-Future considerations: Create Custom mode.
-Keep move database.
-Pawn promotion modes.
+Future considerations: Add pawn promotion modes.
+Add multiple player mode.
+Add DB for prev games.